vedant185raut/Healthcare-Kratin/README.md

 ## Home

 The Home page serves as the main landing page for the HealthyLiving website.
-It provides information about the purpose of the website and extends a warm welcome to visitors, including our special guest, Sunita.
+It provides information about the purpose of the website and extends a warm welcome to Sunita.

 ![home](https://github.com/vedant185raut/Healthcare-Kratin/assets/105361526/1f0b0b98-fc17-4dd6-813f-7c5dc454489d)
 ![home1](https://github.com/vedant185raut/Healthcare-Kratin/assets/105361526/2057918f-e6a5-4501-96da-2b1a09b3a3cd)